ali-rafiei/TTS-App/README.md

 # Text to Speech Application in Python

-Easy to use GUI for both Text to Speech and Image to Text functionality in Python.
+Easy to use GUI for both text to speech and image to text functionality in python.

 ***Features Include:***
 - Fully **OFFLINE** text to speech conversion